PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 * `Type` denotes the simulator to be used.
 Currently, the only supported simulator is `ECLIPSE`.
 * `Commands` is an array of (BASH) commands that should be executed in order to start the simulator.
+* `ExecutionScript` is the name of a script found in the `FieldOpt/execution_scripts` folder that should be used to execute simulations.
+The name should be given without the suffix (e.g. `"ExecutionScript": "csh_eclrun"`).
+If defined, this will override any commands given.
 * `DriverPath` is the path to a complete driver file for the model (e.g. the one run to generate the grid files).
 Fluid functions, rock properties etc. is taken from this file.
 This may be omitted.

 ## Optimizer